Benjamin-G/my-portfolio/README.md

 This is my professional portfolio.

+##Technologies Used

+Git and Github
-Tech used AWS and ReactJS.
+AWS and ReactJS